Understanding Equipment for Vertical Farms

 Vertical Grow Racks

 Vertical grow racks provide the infrastructure for vertical farming operations.
 With vertical grow racks, you can grow rows of crops stacked on top of one another.
-Due to these ingenious setups, vertical farming operations are the most spacially efficient type of agriculture in the world!
+Due to these ingenious setups, vertical farming operations are the most spatially efficient type of agriculture in the world!

 Vertical grow racks are often built on wheels or rollers so they can be moved.
 With movable racks, rows of crops can be positioned so workers can closely inspect plants.
 Doing so gives you the ability to carefully comb over your crops for pathogens, bugs, diseases, and deficiencies.